mxovd/hos_camera_jumps/README.md

 ## Building

 1. Install the .NET SDK 8.0 (or newer) and make sure `dotnet` is on your PATH.
-2. Run `dotnet build CameraJumps.csproj`.
-The compiled `CameraJumps.dll` will be placed in `output/net48`.
+2. Run `python hos_mod_utils.py --deploy` to build and package the mod (add `-r` if you need to refresh the `Libraries` folder from a local Hex of Steel install).
-3. Copy the DLL and `Manifest.json` into your Hex of Steel mods folder.
+3. Use the switch --install or -i along the deploy argument to directly install the folder in your Hex of Steel mods folder.
+Otherwise, manually copy the package.

 ## Notes